 1. You don’t sleep enough.

-Getting enough sleep is crucial for every person who wants to stay productive and well focused during the day.
+Getting enough sleep is crucial for every person who wants to stay productive and well-focused during the day.
 The amount of sleep needed for that is different for every person, however.

-That’s why instead of trying to sleep for 8 hours straight or thinking that a 4-hour sleep during a busy week won’t harm you, try to find out how much hours you need to rest and stick to that number.
+That’s why instead of trying to sleep for 8 hours straight or thinking that a 4-hour sleep during a busy week won’t harm you, try to find out how many hours you need to rest and stick to that number.